Yan-Oliveira/doc-fao/content/categories-for-text-modules.rst

    - By building template categories recurrent requests can be answered even faster.
    - Facilitates job training of new agents.

-Available in Service Package
-   GOLD

 Target Groups
    - IT service management
    - Call centers
    - Service providers
    - Any company working with SLAs

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSCategoriesForTextModules

 .. note::